-I live a few miles from the downtown of Hanoi, Vietnam; my house is only a few miles from the famous Hanoi prison where many American service members were held prisoner during the Vietnam War.
-Today Hanoi is a bustling city home to millions of people, yet today, they continue to find unexploded Vietnam War-era bombs throughout Hanoi.
+I live a few miles from downtown of Hanoi, Vietnam; my house is only a few miles from the famous Hanoi prison where many American service members were held prisoner during the Vietnam War.
+Today, Hanoi is a bustling city home to millions of people, yet they continue to find unexploded Vietnam War-era bombs throughout Hanoi.

 The U.S. Dropped Millions of Bombs On Vietnam

 Between 1965 and 1975, a 10-year period, the United States and its allies dropped more than 7 million tons of bombs on or near North Vietnam.
 Many of these bombs also ended up in the neighboring country of Laos.

 The Chief of Staff of the United States Air Force, Curtis Le May, who served under Pres Lyndon Johnson, famously said this about America and why we dropped so many bombs on Vietnam.

 General LeMay wrongly believed that the war would be over if the U.S. Air Force bombed the heck out of North Vietnam.
 He believed America should “bomb Vietnam back to the stone age.”